 No executive officer of the Company receives any additional compensation for serving the Company as a member of the Board of Directors or any of its committees.
-In fiscal 2005, directors who were not employees of the Company received an annual fee of \$30,000.
-In addition, non-employee directors are eligible to receive stock awards under the 1996 Stock Incentive Plan, as amended.
-In 2001 and 2002 Ms. Hayes Adame and Messrs.
-Howard, Oresman and Silverstein each were awarded options to purchase 12,000 shares of the Company's Common Stock under that plan, all of which options vest in one-third increments on each of the first three anniversaries following the grant date, expire after 10 years and have an exercise price equal to or greater than the fair market value of the Company's Common Stock on the date of grant.
+In fiscal 2006, directors who were not employees of the Company received an annual fee of \$30,000.
+In addition, effective beginning in June 2005, the Chair of each committee receives an annual retainer of \$5,000 (except that for the Chair of the Audit Committee, the annual retainer is \$10,000) and each committee member also is paid \$1,500 for each committee meeting attended.
+Also beginning in June 2005, each non-employee director receives an annual grant of a stock option to purchase 1,500 shares of the Company's Common Stock under the 1996 Stock Incentive Plan, as amended.
+All such options vest in one-third increments on each of the first three anniversaries following the grant date, expire after 10 years and have an exercise price equal to the fair market value of the Company's Common Stock on the date of grant.